-The History of Birthright Citizenship
+The History of Birthright Citizenship in the US

-Birthright citizenship is a solid and storied tradition in the United States, with deep roots reaching back well over a 100 years.
-In fact, it is constitutional right.
+Birthright citizenship is a solid and storied tradition in the United States, with deep roots reaching back well over 100 years.
+In fact, it is a constitutional right.
 Section 1 of the Fourteenth Amendment to the Constitution states “All persons born or naturalized in the United States, and subject to the jurisdiction thereof, are citizens of the United States and of the state wherein they reside.”
 This means that any person born on American soil is immediately provided with citizenship as a birthright.
 Such rights are conferred no matter the status or citizenship of their parents.

 United States v.
 Wong Kim Ark